 (Photos: Kentucky Downs meet-leading rider Tyler Gaffalione won the closing-day stakes as Guildsman rallied to take the Grade 3, $500,000 Franklin-Simpson Stakes by a neck over Island Commish and Souper Dormy.
 Coady Photography)

 FRANKLIN, Ky.
 (Wednesday, Sept.
-16, 2020) — Tyler Gaffalione put an exclamation mark on his first riding title at Kentucky Downs, completing a three-win day as Qatar Racing’s French-bred 9-1 shot Guildsman came from far back to beat 21-shot Island Commish by a neck in the $500,000, Grade 3 Franklin-Simpson Stakes.
+16, 2020) — Tyler Gaffalione put an exclamation mark on his first riding title at Kentucky Downs, completing a three-win day as Qatar Racing’s French-bred 9-1 shot Guildsman came from far back to beat longshot deadheat runners-up sland Commish (21-1) and Souper Dormy (47-1) by a neck in the $500,000, Grade 3 Franklin-Simpson Stakes.

-It was another neck back to 47-1 Souper Dormy in the capacity field of twelve 3-year-old sprinters in the final stakes of the six-date RUNHAPPY Meet at Kentucky Downs.
+It was a frenetic finish to a stakes featuring a capacity field of twelve 3-year-old sprinters in the final stakes of the six-date RUNHAPPY Meet at Kentucky Downs.

 The Brendan Walsh-trained Guildsman provided the 26-year-old Gaffalione his meet-leading 11th win one race after clinching the 2020 Kentucky Downs riding title.
 He nailed at least one race on five of the meet's six days.